 End the day with a well-earned rest in Springdale.

-Driving – The drive from Bryce to Springdale takes just under 2 hours.
+• Driving Time: The drive from Bryce to Springdale takes just under 2 hours.
 Add 1 hour for the Canyon Overlook Hike.

-Accommodation – The Red Rock Inn Cottages were our pick in Springdale.
+• Where to stay: The Red Rock Inn Cottages was our pick in Springdale.
 It was a great stay with a great breakfast.

 The last of Utah’s Mighty 5 on this road trip is Zion National Park.
 It’s one of the most popular National Parks in the USA.
 Today, you have the entire day to explore the area.